blamario/rfcs/0000-exportable-named-defaults.rst

 Most features of the present proposal are completely determined by the constraints of backward compatibility and ease of use, but in case of declaration imports the choice was more arbitrary.

-As stated above, the default option is to automatically import all ``default`` declarations the module exports, with no choice given.
+As stated above, the default option is to automatically import all ``default`` declarations the module exports, with no choice offered to the importer.
 If a default is unwanted, it can easily be modified or turned off by another ``default`` declaration.

 This choice has been made because it seems to be easiest on the beginners: they don't need to know anything about defaults, especially if they work with a prepared set of imports that take care to resolve the potential ``default``